Updated January 19, 2022

 If you’re concerned about selling all of your accounts receivables to a factoring company, consider your options.

-Spot Factoring means you sell a single invoice on a one-off basis with no long-term contract.
+Spot Factoring means you sell a few or a single invoice on a one-off basis with no long-term contract.
 You get a great deal of flexibility with spot invoice factoring, but you may face a higher factor fee.

 Whole Ledger Factoring